Yandex Cloud

 3. Click Create captcha.

-5. List the sites the CAPTCHA will be on, e.g., my-shop.com.
+5. List the sites where you want your CAPTCHA to appear, e.g., my-shop.com.

-7. Select the default CAPTCHA settings (or leave the current ones):
+7. Specify the default CAPTCHA settings or keep the existing ones:

-1. Main challenge: The challenge the user will see first.
+1. Main challenge: The first challenge given to the user.

-2. Additional challenge: The challenge the user will be offered if the service finds the results of the main one suspicious, or if the CAPTCHA is at maximum difficulty.
+2. Additional challenge: This challenge appears if the first challenge results are suspicious, or if the CAPTCHA is set to maximum difficulty.

 You can add challenge options and configure incoming traffic rules to show different CAPTCHAs to different users.
-In this example, you will configure a single default CAPTCHA for all users.
+In this example, you will configure a single CAPTCHA that will apply by default to all users.

 step9-10